zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

-Equations 17.137, 17.156 and 17.157 allow us to determine the value of the electric field at any point in space, both inside and outside the particle.
+Equations 17.137, 17.156 and 17.157 allow us to determine the value of the electromagnetic field at any point in space, both inside and outside the spherical particle.
 Thus, the problem is solved.
 This completes the derivation of the Lorenz-Mie-Debye formula.

 ---